Samsung Galaxy SmartTag release date, price, design and features

 Samsung Galaxy SmartTags release date and price

-The Samsung Galaxy SmartTags and SmartTags Plus go on sale on January 29, alongside the Galaxy S21.
+The Samsung Galaxy SmartTags go on sale on January 29, alongside the Galaxy S21.
+The SmartTags Plus will follow at a later date, which is yet to be confirmed by Samsung.

-If you pre-order a Samsung Galaxy S21 smartphone in many regions, you'll also get a pack of SmartTag thrown in.
+If you pre-order one of the new Galaxy S21 phones in many regions you'll get at least one SmartTag thrown in, and maybe more – Samsung hasn't been clear on that so far.

-The SmartTag is rather pricey at $19 / £29 per tag - pricing in other regions pending - though perhaps bundles for multiple will pop up.
+The Samsung SmartTag price is $19 / £29 per tag – pricing for other regions is tbc – which looks pretty steep, particularly in the UK. though perhaps bundles for multiple will pop up.
 At time of writing you can pre-order black or gray Tags, but it sounds like more versions are coming.

 Design